MISP/misp-training/README.md

 The output directory will contain all the generated PDF files and the PDF file called `misp-training.pdf` which is the complete handout of all the slides.

+**Note**: In case the rendering is somewhat broken, it might be related to latex using the styles installed systemwide in `/usr/share/texlive/texmf-dist/tex/latex/beamertheme-focus`.
+Removing this directory will solve the problem.

 ## License, Attribution and Funding

 All the materials are dual-licensed under GNU Affero General Public License version 3 or later and